conneriraola/employee-tracker/README.md

 ## Description
 This app allows employers to keep track of all employees.
-Employers can add departments, roles and employees.
+Employers can view/add departments, roles and employees.
 They can also update employees.

 ## Table of Contents